CatalinTiseanu/scientific-calculator/README.md

 # Scientific calculator

+## Description

+Computes the result of an expression involving operators and functions.

+Example `sin(pow(( 4 - 9 / 100),  2)) - max(cos(12), 4 * 2)` equals `7.59236`.

+Supports custom operators and functions.
+Written in C++14 in November 2015.

 Use ./build.sh to build on unix.
 Use ./calculator "expression" to evaluate an expression.

 One of the main goals of the project was to make it very easy to add additional mathematical functions and operators.
-Additionally, since full polynomials are supported it should be very easy to extend to solving arbitrary degree polynomials.
+Additionally, since polynomials are supported it should be easy to extend to solving arbitrary degree polynomials.
 Finally, over 30 scenarios of malformed expression erros are thrown in order to help the user understand how to fix the error.

+## Functionality

 Supports 2 modes: